iflowerml/docs/src/pages/index.md

 1. To create a new shell, tap the screen with two fingers ✌️.
 2. To switch between active shells, swipe side to side ⬅️👆➡️.
 3. To adjust size of current terminal, pinch the screen 👌.
-4. To start selection mode, Tap and drag 👆🔘🔼.
+4. To start selection mode, Double tap 👆👆.

    You can drag selections to other apps, or from other apps into Blink.
 It will be pasted where the cursor is located.